BushLife - A Guided Duck Hunt

 Success and My First Bird!

-As we sat on the shore and enjoyed the sun coming up, a goose was close by.
-My guide started calling and the goose made a pass or two before deciding he liked what he saw.
-He came in with grace, as he was landing into the wind and remember that, as you’ll know which way they usually come in.
+As we sat on the shore and enjoyed the sun coming up, a goose was flying in.
+My guide started calling, and the goose made a pass or two before deciding he liked what he saw.
+He came in gracefully, as he was landing into the wind and remember that, as you’ll know which way they usually come in.

-This was the point where my guide whispered, “Raise your gun slowly” followed by, “Take him” once I was lined up.
+This was the point where my guide whispered, “Raise your gun, slowly” followed by, “Take him” once the shot was lined up.

 Lessons of A Guided Duck Hunt